 The recreational vehicle types were a hardier, more free-wheeling crowd, with great appreciation for our client’s understanding of their customers.
 “These guys really know their stuff.
-Look at these ingenious handguards that won’t break, even at one hundred degrees below!
-But… what in the world are those anti-static people doing?
-Production people wearing hairnets and booties seem a little outside of our range.”
+Look at these ingenious hand guards that won’t break even at 100 degrees below!
+But, what in the world are those anti-static people doing?
+Production people wearing hairnets and booties really seem a little outside of our range.”

-The two business segments could not be split apart, because they shared too many people, too much capital equipment base, and all of their space.
-The company was still great and commanded a good price, but if either one of the segments alone had represented a vast share of the business, the company would probably have brought at least 25% more, as a multiple of earnings.
+The two business segments couldn’t be split apart because they shared too many people, too much capital equipment base, and all of their space.
+The company was still great, and commanded a good price, but if either one of the segments alone had represented a vast share of the business, the company would probably have brought at least 25% more, as a multiple of earnings.

 Is there risk in focus?
 Sure.
 But it creates power and life and targeted drive, which is usually worth the risk.

 As one of my Texan clients once put it, “If you’re gonna be great, you gotta figure out where you’re goin’, and you gotta commit.
 There’s nothin’ in the middle of the road but yellow stripes and dead armadillos.”